 XOOMAR analysis: The key signal here is not a single China data point.
 The signal is that the Kiwi had no obvious positive catalyst strong enough to offset Dollar buying.
 At 0.5670, the pair is trading more on global risk tone and US rate expectations than on a standalone New Zealand story.

-For readers tracking how Fed repricing is moving through currency markets, see XOOMAR’s related coverage, Fed Hike Odds Hammer Canadian Dollar as USD/CAD Jumps.
+For readers tracking how Fed repricing is moving through currency markets, see XOOMAR’s related coverage, Fed Hike Odds Hammer Canadian Dollar as USD/CAD Jumps, its USD/CAD price forecast, USD/CAD’s loonie rebound, and its silver price forecast.

 Safe-haven Dollar buying keeps the Kiwi on the defensive